 LM Funding America, Inc. ("LMFA" or the "Company") was formed as a Delaware corporation on April 20, 2015.
-LMFA was formed for the purposes of completing a public offering and related transactions in order to carry on the business of LM Funding, LLC and its subsidiaries (the "Predecessor").
+LMFA was formed for the purpose of completing a public offering and related transactions in order to carry on the business of LM Funding, LLC and its subsidiaries (the "Predecessor").
 LMFA is the sole member of LM Funding, LLC and operates and controls all of its businesses and affairs.

-LM Funding, LLC is a Florida Limited Liability Company organized during January 2008 and under the terms of the Operating Agreement effective January 8, 2008 ("Operating Agreement") as amended, had two members: BRR Holding, LLC and CGR 63, LLC.
+LM Funding, LLC a Florida limited liability company organized in January 2008 under the terms of an Operating Agreement dated effective January 8, 2008 as amended, had two members: BRR Holding, LLC and CGR 63, LLC.
 The members contributed their equity interest to LMFA prior to the closing of its initial public offering.

-The Company is a specialty finance company that provides funding principally to community associations, almost exclusively located in Florida.
-The business of the Company is conducted pursuant to relevant state statutes ("Statutes") principally Florida Statute 718.116.
-The Statutes provide each community association lien rights to secure payment from unit owners (property owners) for assessments, interest, administrative late fees, reasonable attorney's fees, and collection costs.
+The Company is a specialty finance company that provides funding principally to community associations that are almost exclusively located in Florida.
+The business of the Company is conducted pursuant to relevant state statutes (the "Statutes"), principally Florida Statute 718.116.
+The Statutes provide each community association lien rights to secure payment from unit owners (property owners) for assessments, interest, administrative late fees, reasonable attorneys' fees, and collection costs.
 In addition, the lien rights granted under the Statutes are given a higher priority (a "Super Lien") than all other lien holders except property tax liens.
-The Company provides funding to associations for their delinquent assessments from property owners in exchange for an assignment of the association's right to proceeds collected pursuant to the Statutes.
+The Company provides funding to associations for their delinquent assessments from property owners in exchange for an assignment of the association's right to collect proceeds pursuant to the Statutes.
 The Company derives its revenues from the proceeds of association collections.

 The Statutes specify that the rate of interest an association (or its assignor) may charge on delinquent assessments is equal to the rate set forth in the association's declaration or bylaws.
-If a rate is not specified, the statutory rate is equal to 18% but may not exceed the maximum rate allowed by law.
-The Statutes also stipulate that administrative late fees cannot be charged on delinquent assessments unless so provided by the association's declaration or bylaws and may not exceed the greater of \$25 or 5% of each delinquent assessment.
+In Florida if a rate is not specified, the statutory rate is equal to 18% but may not exceed the maximum rate allowed by law.
+Similarly, the Statutes in Florida also stipulate that administrative late fees cannot be charged on delinquent assessments unless so provided by the association's declaration or bylaws and may not exceed the greater of \$25 or 5% of each delinquent assessment.